 Diet-related problems are common in parrots, so be sure you’re offering a balanced set of meals.
 A parrot does not rely on food for pigment like other animals.
 However, it does play an important role in maintaining healthy feathers.

 Every parrot species has its own unique requirements.
 Very few birds can live on a seed-only diet.
 To promote feather health, offer meals rich in Vitamin A. Good options include:

-A fully enriched parrot is one that will be more active, and it won’t feel the need to over-pluck its feathers from stress or boredom.
-This also prevents overeating, so obscenity and liver disease aren’t a heavy threat.
+A fully enriched parrot will be more active, and it won’t feel the need to over-pluck its feathers from stress or boredom.
+This also prevents overeating, so obscenity and fatty liver disease aren’t as much of a concern.

 Sunlight is critical in maintaining strong, vibrant, and healthy feathers.
-It is also a main source of the ever-important Vitamin D, which is good for organ and bone health.
+It is also the main source of Vitamin D, which is good for organ and bone health.

 Arrange your parrot’s perch or a section of its cage in an area that provides direct sun.
 Let your parrot sunbathe an hour or more each day.
-If the bird is confined to its cage, be sure to offer a shaded area, so it can retreat if the sunlight becomes too warm.
+If the parrot is confined to its cage, offer a shaded area, so it can retreat if the sunlight becomes too much.

-UVB lights are a great alternative to sunbathing if needed.
-Just keep in mind that after 6 months of use, the light will cease producing UVB rays, even if it still creates light.
+UVB lights are a good alternative to sunbathing.
+Keep in mind that after 6 months of use, the light will cease producing UVB rays, even if it still creates light.
 You may need to switch it out.

-If the changes are stark or severe, then consider reaching out to a vet.
-An expert can examine your parrot and recommend exactly how to get it back in good health.
+If the changes are stark or severe, consider reaching out to a vet.
+An avian expert can examine your parrot and recommend how to get it back in good health.